 The primary right of a leasehold purchaser of a condominium is a personal right of possession of the unit for a specified term.
 The leasehold purchaser does not have any rights himself to sell or assign the leased condo apartment during the lease term (assignment of a lease is a three party agreement between the owner, the current tenant and new lessee/ tenant).
 Only the registered owner (developer) has the right to transfer ownership or to accept assignment of the lease to another person and have it formally registered with the Thailand Land Department.
 Also sub-rent by the lessee is only allowed if this is agreed with the owner of the condo in the condominium lease contract, otherwise Thai hire of property laws prohibit sub-let of the unit by the lessee in section 544Translation Civil and Commercial Code section 544: Unless otherwise provided by the contract of hire, a hirer cannot sublet or transfer his rights in the whole or part of the property hired to a third person.
 If the hirer fails to comply with this provision the letter may terminate the contract.
 The 'leasehold' purchaser's rights relate primarily to possession of the condo for the registered term only.

 A foreign freehold owner of a condominium can pass on a condominium by inheritance in Thailand to another foreigner.
 Lease in Thailand is a contract right and under hire of property and Thai contract law this type of contract is terminated upon death of the lessee (as confirmed by the Thailand Supreme Court).
-Possession of a property under a lease agreement in Thailand is a contract right of the lessee and when he dies the contract and the right of possession is terminated.
+Possession of a property under a lease agreement in Thailand is the right of the lessee and when he dies the contract and the right of possession is terminated.
 The lease agreement must include a succession clause for his successors however this does not offer full guarantee for the lessee's heirs.
 Transfer of ownership of the condominium does not break rent under Thai law, death of the lessee does!

 Real estate lease agreements in Thailand cannot exceed 30 years.
 Any longer term will be reduced to 30 years pursuant section 540 Civil and Commercial Code.
 The often in the contract suggested pre-agreed renewals, or pre-signed consecutive contracts or even registered contracts suggesting a longer term are not enforceable by legal action under Thai contract law because of the conflict with section 540.
 It is possible to include such terms based on the general freedom of contract between the parties but having it in writing says nothing about the future enforceability of such terms.
 Besides, even if such terms would be enforceable, as a contract, it would only be enforceable between the original parties to the contract.

 Selling a condominium freehold in a development is by law a government contract controlled business, meaning that the content of the condo sale contracts must comply with minimum standards and consumer protection laws.
-Selling the units in the same project leasehold to foreigners is not a contract controlled business and these contracts are primarily written to generate sales and often include terms that are in practice unenforceable under Thai hire of property laws.
+Selling the units in the same project leasehold to foreigners is not a contract controlled business and these contracts are primarily written to generate sales and often include terms that are in practice unenforceable.
 A typical common clause in such leases is the owner's promise to renew the lease upon expiration of the first term.
 Read a sample wording relating to renewal of the lease in clause 4 and especially 4.5 of the downloadable sample condominium lease agreement which is nicely written but not according to Thai hire of property laws and in practice not enforceable as a contract.
 This particular sample clause is in addition void as the new lease must include a rental payment.

 The registered owner of the condominium is responsible for contributions to the condominium juristic person such as the sinking fund fees and periodic maintenance and management fees and additional special fees to cover major repairs and upgrades of the building.
 These fees and cost will always become the responsibility of the lessee in the lease agreement and shall not be refunded to the lessee when the lease runs out.
 For example when the joint owners decide in year 27 of the lease that they will invest in a major upgrade of the building the lessee must pay the owner's share to the condominium juristic person even though he only has 3 years left of his lease or the lease agreement could be terminated for breach of contract.

 As opposed to owner occupied freehold properties, leasehold condominiums in Thailand are subject to a rental tax at a rate of 12.5% over the actual yearly lease price or annual assessed lease price, whichever is higher.
-In addition to the expenses for the common property becoming the responsibility of the lesee this is also an additional financial burden for the leasehold buyer of a condominium as this is always passed on to the lessee in the lease agreement (see standard wording in clause 7.5 of the sample condominium lease agreement).
+In addition to the expenses for the common property becoming the responsibility of the lessee this is also an additional financial burden for the leasehold buyer of a condominium as this is always passed on to the lessee in the lease agreement (see standard wording in clause 7.5 of the sample condominium lease agreement).
 For a 4 million baht leasehold apartment this will be an additional financial burden for the lessee of approx 16,000 baht each year.

 Transfer of ownership of a condominium is subject to conveyancing tax and fees, buying a condominium under a lease agreement is subject to a lease registration fee of 1.1% of the total lease price.
 Income from lease is taxed as personal or corporate income tax.